C data types: Pointers

 Every data type T has a corresponding type pointer to T. A pointer is a data type that contains the address of a storage location of a variable of a particular type.
 They are declared with the asterisk (*) type declarator following the basic storage type and preceding the variable name.
 Whitespace before or after the asterisk is optional.
+Pointers improve the efficiency and flexibility of programs by giving developers direct access to memory.
+They make it possible to handle dynamic memory allocation, build complex data structures, and pass large amounts of data without unnecessary copying.